 Māori Housing Network Performance

-Te Puni Kōkiri works with other agencies to contribute to the development of wider government housing policy to improve housing for whānau Māori and communities.
+Te Puni Kōkiri works with other agencies to ensure that government housing policy contributes to improved housing outcomes for whānau Māori and communities.

 - Māori providing their own housing solutions 19 March 2016

 - Community Housing Aotearoa Conference 22 October 2015

 - Ranga-Bidois Whānau Papakāinga ‘an outstanding example of a whānau-led housing initiative 3 October 2015

 - Māori Housing Network to build on Māori housing success 3 October 2015

 - Minister opens papakāinga near Tauranga 29 August 2015

 - $35.3m invested to improve Māori housing 21 May 2015